hueyy/pdf_scout/README.md

 ![screenshot](./assets/screenshot.png)

-This project is a work in progress and will likely only generate accurate bookmarks for documents that conform to the following requirements:
+This project is a work in progress and will likely only generate suitable bookmarks for documents that conform to the following requirements:

 * Single column of text (not multiple columns)
-* Font size of header text >= font size of body text
+* Font size of header text > font size of body text
 * Header text is justified or left-aligned
+* Paragraph spacing for headers > body text paragraph spacing
+* Consistent left margins on every page

+## Supported document types

+`pdf_scout` has been tested on and expressly supports the following classes of documents:

+- Singapore State Court and Supreme Court Judgments (unreported)
+- Singapore Law Reports

+It may support other types of documents as well.
+If a particular class of document isn't supported or does not work well, please open an issue and I will consider adding support for it.

 ## Development